-Any issues that require maintenance, fixing or should be reported to the caretaker, who will take action as appropriate.
+Any issues that require maintenance, fixing or should be reported to the Head of Maintenance, who will take action as appropriate.

-Serious problems will be reported to the Headteacher and dealt with immediately by the caretaker.
+Serious problems will be reported to the Headteacher and dealt with immediately by the Head of Maintenance.

 Minor items will be dealt with by the Headteacher as soon as is practicable.